dxvsh/trello-cli/README.md

 - Card Search: Search for cards across all your boards
 - Create Cards: Add new cards to any list with labels and comments
+- Update Cards: Update existing cards, including their names, lists, comments and archival state
 - Board Discovery: View all your Trello boards with their IDs
-- List Discovery: View all lists within a board
+- List Discovery: View all lists within a board and cards within those lists
 - Label Discovery: View all available labels in a board
 - Environment Variable Support: Configure your Trello credentials via environment variables or command-line options
 - Rich Terminal Output: Beautifully formatted output for better readability using `rich`